• Skip to primary navigation

 Ingredients

-You'll only need four simple ingredients to make steamed carrots.
+You'll only need four simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Fresh carrots: I usually use standard large carrots in this recipe, simply because that's what I have in the fridge.
-Not baby carrots and not ultra-thin ones.
+• Fresh carrots: I usually use standard large carrots in this recipe, simply because that's what I have in the fridge.

 Variations

 The best way to vary this recipe is to experiment with more spices.
-You can sprinkle the cooked carrots with a bit of garlic powder and dried thyme, for example, in addition to salt and pepper.
+You can sprinkle the cooked carrots with garlic powder and dried thyme, for example, in addition to salt and pepper.

 You can also drizzle them with a small amount of honey in addition to butter.

-These tasty carrots make a great side dish to any meat or fish.
-Their mild sweetness makes them an especially great side dish to honey-baked chicken.
-And I also like to serve them with baked pork chops and with pork roast.
+Steamed carrots make a great side dish for any meat or fish.
+Their mild sweetness makes them an especially great side dish to honey garlic chicken.
+I also like to serve them with baked pork chops, pork roast, and duck breast.

 Steamed carrots served on a white plate with a napkin.

-• Honey-glazed carrots served in a white bowl with a napkin and forks.
+• Honey glazed carrots are served in a white bowl.

-• Roasted carrots served on a white plate.
+• Roasted carrots are served on a white plate.

 Roasted Carrots

-• Carrot chips served in a white bowl.
+• Carrot chips are served in a white bowl.

 Carrot Chips